 Recharge Dams

-Water enters the Aquifer easily in the recharge zone, but the subsurface drainage is generally inadequate to hold all the water that falls in large rain events.
-Recharge conduits and sinkholes quickly become filled and the remaining water has to flow over the surface and on past the recharge zone.
-The idea behind recharge dams is that by slowing water down, more can be forced to go into the Aquifer during wet times which will sustain flows at Comal Springs above critical levels and keep the J17 index well at a higher level during dry times.
+Water enters the Aquifer easily in the Recharge Zone, but the subsurface drainage is generally inadequate to hold all the water that falls in large rain events.
+Recharge conduits and sinkholes quickly become filled and the remaining water has to flow over the surface and on past the Recharge Zone.
+So the idea behind recharge dams is that by stopping water and retaining it behind structures, more can be forced to go into the Aquifer.
+Some of it could be made available for production from wells while the remainder would help sustain flows at Comal and San Marcos Springs above levels that are critical for maintaining endangered species habitats.

 Northwest Bexar county dam